arashnrim/upgrade/CONTRIBUTING.md

 - **Describe how this enhancement can be useful.** You can choose to describe this from an end-user point of view.
 - **Explain why the current features are not satisfactory.** Explain why all the features in the current version of the app do not meet your expectations or perform as well as your enhancement.
 You may provide more context with the following, although not wholly needed:
 - **Is the enhancement required?** If you'd like to, you can do some research.
-Although that's probably not necessary, we'll accept almost all contributions.
+Although that's probably not necessary, I'll accept almost all contributions.

 #### After Submitting A Feature
-After submitting a feature, we expect that you'll continue to contribute to the issue until it closes or until someone else takes over.
+After submitting a feature, I expect that you'll continue to contribute to the issue until it closes or until someone else takes over.
 If you do not have the time to stay on your contribution, add a comment stating that you would like other maintainers or contributors to handle the problem.

 ## Your First Code
-While we can't guarantee there'll be ```for-beginners``` issues, Upgrade serves to be a great introduction for newcomers to app development and programming.
+While I can't guarantee there'll be ```for-beginners``` issues, Upgrade serves to be a great introduction for newcomers to app development and programming.
 Therefore:

 **If you're a contributor**, make sure to document variables and functions with Swift's documentation comments (```///```) and comments (```//```) for everything else.
 Here's a piece of code that you can take as an example: